Do Golf Carts Need License Plates? (Everything to Know)

 If you wish to use nuts and bolts, tell the golf cart manufacturer before purchasing one, and they will drill suitable mounting holes for you.

 It depends.
-Some local authorities frown on this with a certain degree of testiness that might result in some legal unpleasantries, while others are perfectly happy to accommodate golfers to the ire and possible bodily harm of sundry pedestrians.
+Some local authorities frown on this with a certain degree of testiness that might result in some legal unpleasantries, while others are pleased to accommodate golfers to the ire and possible bodily harm of sundry pedestrians.

 As policies vary from place to place, you must check local municipal rules and regulations.